 The assessment panel formed an opinion based on the determination of and on the consideration of the following:

 Staff mainly is motivated for teaching.
-The main problem is the lack of enough domestic own teaching staff but this problem is recognized and there is important trend to increase number of own human resources.
+The main problem is the lack of enough domestic teaching staff.
+30% of the teachers are from Croatie.
+This problem is recognized and there is important trend to increase number of own human resources.
 Second problem as we mentioned before are still big discrepancy between number of medical doctors and nurses.
 Staff should be supported to go for international mobilities.
 Internationalization of this study program must be supported.
 There is no staff development programs on the faculty and no regular trainings for teachers.
 Those trainings should be introduced on regular basis.

-Recommendations for improvement:

-There is need of support from the management to give the staff more time and financial support for research processes and publications Especially the clinical staff should have more time for communication with students.
+There is need of support from the management to give the staff more time and financial support for research processes and publications.
+Especially staff should have more time for communication with students.

 Indicator 3.2 Demands Professional/Academic Alignment